 - Even at Home Wax kits have Style

-- Waxing tips, Tricks and Hacks
+- Waxing Tips, Tricks and Hacks

 Even at Home Wax kits have Style

 You may not realize this, but at home wax kits come in several styles, and not all of them are hot.
-I have thoughtfully organized them into three categories so we can discuss the differences (and similarities) between each type.
+I have organized them into three categories so we can discuss the differences (and similarities) between each type.

-Category 1: Hot Wax / Hard Wax / Strip-less Wax
+Category 1: Hard Wax

 To heat the wax, use the warmer the product comes with or put it on the stove in a shallow pot of water and heat it that way.